Myndex/SAPC-APCA/README.md

 If you've implemented the code and want a quick sanity check, Here are some keystone checks with no rounding.
 The first color is **TEXT** and the second color is **BACKGROUND**:

 ```
-Test Values for the 0.98G 4g constants, normal and reverse values for each color pair.
+Test Values for the 0.98G 4g constants, normal and reverse float values for each color pair.
 First number is TEXT second number is BACKGROUND.

     TEXT vs BKGND •  EXPECTED RESULT for 0.98 G-4g